By KIYOKO METZLER

 Senior diplomats from Britain, China, France, Germany and Russia plan to meet with Iranian officials in Vienna on Nov.
 29 to discuss bringing Tehran back into compliance with the 2015 Joint Comprehensive Plan of Action.
 The pact eased sanctions on Iran in return for curbs on its nuclear program.

-The United States pulled out of the accord under former President Donald Trump and reimposed sanctions on Iran, prompting Tehran to resume its uranium enrichment.
+The United States pulled out of the accord under former President Donald Trump and reimposed sanctions on Iran, prompting Tehran to resume uranium enrichment.

 Frank Jordans contributed to this report from Berlin.